paulshuker/coppafisher/docs/overview.md

 ## Extract

 All raw data is re-saved at the `tile_dir` in the `file_names` config section.
-Coppafish does this to:
+Coppafisher does this to:

 * Compress data.
 * Remove unused tiles, rounds, and channels that may be in the given raw files.